-Collaborative process that assesses, plans, implements, coordinates, monitors, and evaluates options and services to meet an individual’s health needs through communication and available resources to promote quality, cost-effective outcomes that improves patient value.
+- Collaborative process that assesses, plans, implements, coordinates, monitors, and evaluates options and services to meet an individual’s health needs through communication and available resources to promote quality, cost-effective outcomes that improve patient value

-- Predictive modeling software utilized to predict high-cost, high-risk cases and directs and prioritizes resources resulting in the efficient allocation of services to the right people, at the right time, and right healthcare setting.
+- Predictive modeling software utilized to predict high-cost, high-risk cases and direct and prioritize resources resulting in the efficient allocation of services to the right people, at the right time, and right healthcare setting

-- Members are identified through utilization review processes, claims, and member or provider referrals
+- Members are identified through utilization of review processes, claims, and member or provider referrals

 - Disease Management interventions by Registered Nurses include educational materials, referrals to support services as needed, and telephonic coaching